webonise/Middleman-Template/README.md

 Installation
 =============

-Clone this repository into `~/.middleman/webonise`.
+Clone this repository as `~/.middleman`.
+Don't clone it as a _subdirectory_ of `~/.middleman`: clone it as `~/.middleman` itself.

 Usage
 =======

-When you create a new Middleman application, use the command:
+When you create a new Middleman application, use this command:

 ```bash
 middleman init . --template=webonise